Fragmentation of Nuclear Remnants in Electron-Nucleus Collisions at High Energy as a Nonextensive Process: Introduction

 \section{Introduction}

 }

 High-energy nuclear collisions represent a significant area of research within modern physics~\cite{a,a1,b,b1,b2}.
 In these interactions, numerous particles are predominantly generated within participant regions while multiple fragments are primarily emitted from spectator regions when available.
+A series of recent research achievements focusing on the field of nuclear fragmentation---spanning model construction, experimental planning, and mechanism analysis---comprehensively demonstrate the vigorous development trend of this field, providing multiple perspectives for a deeper understanding of nuclear structure and nuclear reaction dynamics~\cite{b3,b4,b5,b6,b7,b8,b9}.

+Relevant research content includes, but is not limited to, the phenomenon of nuclear fragmentation in the intermediate energy region, the influence of nuclear collective excitation modes on nuclear fragmentation, the competition between nuclear fragmentation and electromagnetic fragmentation, how nuclear micro-excited states affect the production of macroscopic nuclear fragments, and the application of Monte Carlo methods in nuclear fragmentation studies~\cite{b3,b4,b5,b6,b7,b8,b9}.
+These studies complement and advance one another, not only propelling the field of nuclear fragmentation forward but also laying a solid foundation for progress in related areas such as nuclear physics and nuclear technology applications.

 During multi-fragment emission processes, it is anticipated that spectators will form an excited nucleus.
 This excited nucleus subsequently undergoes fragmentation into various components~\cite{c,d,e,f}.
 Such fragmentation reveals rich internal structures within the nucleus where protons and neutrons can combine appropriately to create intermediate configurations~\cite{1,2,3,4}.
 When two protons and two neutrons coalesce into such an intermediate structure, it is referred to as an alpha-cluster ($\alpha$-cluster) structure~\cite{5,6,7,8}.
 It is possible that two or more $\alpha$-cluster structures are existent in a heavy nucleus~\cite{9,10,11,12,13}.
 According to the $\alpha$-cluster model~\cite{14,15,16,17,18}, the $\alpha$-cluster structure should have much higher probability than other intermediate structures.

 Different configurations of nuclear fragments can be measured in the fragmentation of excited nuclei.
 A multi-$\alpha$ configuration is one such arrangement that arises from statistical or stochastic fragmentation processes.
 Several experimental results concerning multi-$\alpha$ configurations in $^{16}$O fragmentation at high energies have been reported in the literature~\cite{c,19,20,21,22}.
 According to the $\alpha$-cluster model~\cite{14,15,16,17,18}, further evidence and a higher probability for the presence of $\alpha$-cluster structures are anticipated.
 If the occurrence of multi-$\alpha$ configurations is significantly more probable than what would be expected based on partitioning methods derived from stochastic processes, it may indeed reflect the underlying $\alpha$-cluster structure of the excited nucleus.